pvasek/kudu-wiki/Azure-Site-Extensions.md

 ## Authoring XDT transforms

+There is an awesome site extension written by [shibayan](https://twitter.com/shibayan) that makes it super easy to auther correct xdt's.
+It's called [IISManager](https://github.com/shibayan/IISManager), and you can install it using Kudu or the (new) Azure Portal.
+It let's you edit `applicationhost.config`, and automatically generates the xdt for you.

 Please check out [[XDT Transform Samples]] for a set of examples of what you can do with XDT files.

 There are a set of environment variables passed to the XDT to assist in locating the appropriate elements and set the proper property.